Thank you for reading our post, please rate this article at the end.

 But don’t assume that any bottled propane canister stashed for a while is safe for use.

-In this guide, I’ll explain everything you need to know about propane, propane tank expiry date, how to transport & store propane tanks safely, and much more.
+In this guide, I’ll explain everything you need to know about propane, including the propane tank expiry date, how to transport and store propane tanks safely, and much more.

 Read on!